Changing your errors and omissions insurance policy limits

 What’s a good policy limit?

-The cost of a professional liability lawsuit can add up quickly.
+The cost of a errors and omissions lawsuit can add up quickly.
 The average contract dispute, for example, costs businesses $91,000 in legal fees.
 These costly lawsuits often blindside businesses, which makes it difficult to predict how much E&O coverage you may need in the future.

 To estimate your potential risk, take a look at the size of the contracts you work on, as well as how critical those projects are to your clients.
 Small contracts might suggest lower liability, but mission-critical projects can increase risk.